-- 1 Unpack the replacement hard drive, and prepare it for installation. - 2 Check the documentation for the drive to verify that the drive is configured for your computer. - 3 If your replacement hard drive does not have the hard drive bracket attached, remove the bracket from the old hard drive by unsnapping it from the drive. - 4 Snap the hard drive bracket onto the replacement hard drive. - 5 Install the hard drive into the computer by sliding the drive into place until you feel it click into place.
+- Unpack the replacement hard drive, and prepare it for installation. - Check the documentation for the drive to verify that it is configured for your computer.

+NOTE: If your replacement hard drive does not have the hard drive bracket attached, remove the bracket from the old drive by unsnapping it from the drive.
+Snap the bracket onto the new drive.